 Culinary Uses of Galangal

-- In Thai Tom Kha Gai soup for a bright, peppery kick
+- Essential in Thai Tom Kha Gai soup where its peppery notes balance coconut milk's richness

 Health Benefits of Galangal